 To add something new to this year’s dinner start with a sparkling wine to loosen everyone up and then serve several white and red wines with the meal.
 Then everyone can compare how each wine pairs with the various side dishes as well as the Turkey.
 It adds a modern twist to your traditional meal!

-Try these wines to liven up your Thanksgiving feast:
+Try these fine examples to liven up your Thanksgiving feast of turkey and wine:

 Mionetto Prosecco NV, Veneto, Italy